Md-Rubel-Ahmed-Rana/Thynkray/README.md

 ### State Management

-- **Zustand**: Minimal, scalable global state management for React apps.
+- **TanStack Query**: TanStack Query is configurable down to each observer instance of a query with knobs and options to fit every use-case.
 Simpler and lighter than Redux.

 ### Developer Experience & Backend Utilities